dukt/social/README.md

 ### Native

-The following gateways are natively supported:
+The following providers are natively supported:

 - Facebook
 - Google